usepolvo/usepolvo-docs/src/guide/troubleshooting/common-issues.md

 **Solutions**:
 1. Implement exponential backoff in your requests
-2. Use usepolvo's built-in rate limiting features
+2. Use polvo's built-in rate limiting features
 3. Optimize your code to reduce the number of API calls

 ## Integration-Specific Problems